miyaichi/Transparency-Toolkit/frontend/public/help/en/optimizer.md

 # Optimizer Steps Guide

-This guide explains the optimization steps available in the Ads.txt Manager optimizer tool.
+This guide explains the optimization steps available in the Transparency Toolkit optimizer tool.

 <a id="step1"></a>